EvolvedWeb/evowc/UPDATELOG.md

 * Updated several links, layout, and content in the `README.md` file.
 * Updated `UPDATELOG.md`
 * Updated `npm run prep` to include more things to do before deploy.
+* Dug through my original files and found the first data on a file was Jan 28, 2023

 ## Version 1.1.1 - 2024-03-11